Sreyan88/Disfluency-Detection-with-Span-Classification/data/README.md

 ## Switchboard reannotated dataset

+We use the `Prepare_switchboard.ipynb` to preprocess the switchboard dataset and bring it to our required format.

+Dataset Description:

 The columns in the data correspond to:<br>
 sentence -            list of words for each sentence in Penn Treebank <br>
 ms\_sentence -      list of words for each sentence in Ms-State transcript <br>